-The point-scale measurements of soil permeability obtained with field tests such as ring permeametry (Bonell et al., 1983; Chappell and Ternan, 1997) cannot be compared directly to estimates of lateral permeability representative of the catchmentaverage soil profile or even the hillslope-average soil profile derived from model inversion\ (Chappell et al., 1998).
+The point-scale measurements of soil permeability obtained with field tests such as ring permeametry (Bonell et al., 1983; Chappell and Ternan, 1997) cannot be compared directly to estimates of lateral permeability representative of the catchmentaverage soil profile or even the hillslope-average soil profile derived from model inversion (Chappell et al., 1998).
 The point-scale measurements of soil permeability need to be first 'up-scaled' to give estimates of lateral permeability of the catchment-average soil profile.
-The permeabilities derived from up-scaling\ are known as block permeabilities.\ If we attempt to up-scale point-permeabilities for comparison with TOPMODELderived values, the resultant 'lateral block permeabilities' should be equal to something between an arithmetic and a harmonic mean of the core-scale values (Cardwell and Parsons, 1945).
+The permeabilities derived from up-scaling are known as block permeabilities.
+If we attempt to up-scale point-permeabilities for comparison with TOPMODELderived values, the resultant 'lateral block permeabilities' should be equal to something between an arithmetic and a harmonic mean of the core-scale values (Cardwell and Parsons, 1945).
 This uncertainty relates to the uncertain geometry of the flow pathways.
 It is often difficult to define a priori the up-scaling method more precisely (Wen and Gómez-Hernández, 1996).

-To illustrate a methodology for evaluating soil representation within rainfall-runoff models and also highlight some the difficulties associated with such a test, we will now summarise an approach described more fully in Chappell et al. (1998).
-This study examined a small tropical catchment, the Baru Catchment in Malaysian Borneo, comprised of Acrisol-Alisol (i.e. USDA-Ultisol) soils (Chappell et al., 1999b).
-This soil group is widespread throughout the tropics of SE Asia, West Africa and Amazonia (Bridges et al., 1998).
+To illustrate a methodology for evaluating soil representation within rainfall-runoff models and also highlight some of the difficulties associated with such a test, we will now summarise an approach described more fully in Chappell et al. (1998).
+This study examined a small tropical catchment, the Baru Catchment in Malaysian Borneo, comprised of Acrisol-Alisol (i.e.